metaplex-foundation/developer-hub/src/pages/core/plugins/delegating-and-revoking-plugins.md

 ## Revoking an Authority

-Revoking an Authority on a plugin can have different behaviours depending on what type of plugin is being revoked.
+Revoking an Authority on a plugin results in different behaviours depending on the plugin type that's being revoked.

-- **Owner Mananged Plugins:** If an address is revoked from an `Owner Managed Plugin` then the plugin will default back to the `Owner` authority type.
+- **Owner Managed Plugins:** If an address is revoked from an `Owner Managed Plugin` then the plugin will default back to the `Owner` authority type.

-- **Authority Mananged Plugins:** If an address is revoked from an `Authority Managed Plugin` then the plugin will default back to the `UpdateAuthority` authority type.
+- **Authority Managed Plugins:** If an address is revoked from an `Authority Managed Plugin` then the plugin will default back to the `UpdateAuthority` authority type.

 ### Who can Revoke a Plugin?